Sex differences in psychology: Sexual behavior

 According to social learning theory, sexuality is influenced by people's social environment.
 This theory suggests that sexual attitudes and behaviors are learned through observation of role models such as parents and media figures, as well as through positive or negative reinforcements for behaviors that match or defy established gender roles.
 It predicts that gender differences in sexuality can change over time as a function of changing social norms, and also that a societal double standard in punishing women more severely than men (who may in fact be rewarded) for engaging in promiscuous or casual sex will lead to significant gender differences in attitudes and behaviors regarding sexuality.

 Such a societal double standard also figures in social role theory, which suggests that sexual attitudes and behaviors are shaped by the roles that men and women are expected to fill in society, and script theory, which focuses on the symbolic meaning of behaviors; this theory suggests that social conventions influence the meaning of specific acts, such as male sexuality being tied more to individual pleasure and macho stereotypes (therefore predicting a high number of casual sexual encounters) and female sexuality being tied more to the quality of a committed relationship.

 The ovulatory shift hypothesis is the contested theory that female behaviour and preferences relating to mate selection changes throughout the ovulation cycle.
 A meta-analysis of 58 studies concluded that there was no evidence to support this theory.
 Another meta-analysis found that the hypothesis was only support in regards to short-term attraction.
 Additionally, a 2016 paper suggested that any possible changes in preferences during ovulation would be moderated by the relationship quality itself, even to the point of inversion in favor of the female's current partner.

 A recent study sought to test the connection between current fertility status and sociosexual attitudes and desires; the researchers concluded that their hypothesis was not met, meaning they found no connection between women's fertility status and sociosexual desires or attitudes.

+Sexual regret is also different for both sexes, as women tend to regret a past short term sexual relationship significantly more than sexual inaction, whilst men regret sexual inaction fractionally more than sexual action.
+Women regret actions such as losing their virginity to the "wrong" partner, unsafe sex and sex with a stranger significantly more than men, who conversely regret not being more sexually adventurous while young and single and being too shy to indicate sexual attraction more, indicating evidence for evolved sex differences.